paulczar/kubernetes-cookbook/gcp/gce-ingress/README.md

 ## Conclusion

-Congratulations you've successfully installed and used the GCP Ingress Controller on your PKS (or other) Kubernetes cluster running on Google Cloud.
+Congratulations you've successfully installed and used the GCP Ingress Controller on your Kubernetes cluster running on Google Cloud.